-The Equality Policy and Plan has been agreed by our governing body.
+The Equality Policy and objectives have been agreed by our governing body.
 We have a rolling programme for reviewing our school policies and their impact.
-In line with legislative requirements, we will review progress against our Equality Policy and Plan annually and review the entire Plan and accompanying action plan on a three-year cycle.
+In line with legislative requirements, we will review progress against our Equality Policy annually and review the objectives on a three-year cycle.